Learning Dynamical Systems by Leveraging Data from Similar Systems: Introduction

-Our analysis can be applied to a variety of important settings.
-For example, if the system dynamics change at some point in time (e.g., due to a fault), how should one leverage data from the prior system in order to learn the dynamics of the new system?
-As another example, if there is abundant data available from a simulated (but imperfect) model of the true system, how should one weight that data compared to the real data from the system?
-Our analysis provides insights and guidance into the answers to these questions.
+To the best of the authors' knowledge, our paper is the first to study finite sample analysis for weighted least squares-based system identification given different systems.
+Technically, we overcome the challenges of addressing the dependencies of samples from independent system trajectories in a less conservative way, compared to \cite{xin2022identifying, dean2019sample}.
+We also provide a new lower bound for the smallest eigenvalue of the sample covariance matrix for non-Gaussian time series in a more general context.
+This result could be of independent interest since it can be used in the analyses of many regression-based problems.

 Our paper is organized as follows.
 Section \ref{sec: notation and terminology} introduces relevant mathematical notation and terminology.
 Section \ref{sec: problem formulation} formulates the system identification problem and introduces the algorithm we use.
-In Section \ref{Analysis}, we present our main results and their associated proofs.
-Finally, we present various numerical examples in Section \ref{exp} to illustrate our results, and conclude in Section \ref{conclusion}.
+In Section \ref{Analysis}, we present our main results.
+We present various numerical examples capturing different scenarios in Section \ref{exp} to illustrate our results, and conclude in Section \ref{conclusion}.
+All of the proofs are included in the appendix.